lg13826/Machine-Learning/README.md

 <img src="/images/bedroom_ratio_household_rooms_heatmap.png">

 # Training the Model
-If we scale the model, and fit it directly into our LinearRegression function, we receive a value of 0.65.
+If we scale the model, and fit it directly into our *LinearRegression* function, we receive a value of 0.65.

 While it’s not terrible, it’s not a good score.
 Improvements can be made by using Machine Learning to give us more accurate results.
-Using RandomForestRegressor from sklearn, we can try to increase the score so that predictions are more accurate.
+Using *RandomForestRegressor* from sklearn, we can try to increase the score and give us better predictions.
-When generating the forest, the initial parameters provided were n_estimators = [10, 30, 100] and min_samples_split = [2,4,8].
+When generating the forest, the initial parameters provided were
+> n_estimators = [10, 30, 100]

+> min_samples_split = [2,4,8]

 Using a grid search function we are able to try to acquire the best estimator for our model.

-After running it, we get the final values of n_estimators = 100 and min_samples_split = 8 for the optimal variables for our forest.
+After running it, we get the final values of
+> n_estimators = 100

+> min_samples_split = 8

-When we then score our test dataset, we receive a value of 0.82.
+When we then score our dataset using these values as our parameters, we receive a value of 0.82.
 Meaning our model through machine learning training became approximately 20% more accurate for determining median_house_values.